yilinyl/yilinyl.github.io/_pages/about.md

   align: right
   image: yl_personal.jpeg
   address: >
-    <p>Ithaca, NY 14850</p>
+    <p>Photo shot at Qingdao, China.</p>

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-My name is Yilin Liu.
 I am a first-year PhD student in Computational Biology at Cornell University.
+I reckon myself as a "multidisciplinary" person.
 I received my master's degree in Biostatistics at Yale and bachelor's degree in Biomedical Engineering at Southeast University, Nanjing, China.

 <!-- My research interest -->